omahacodeschool/startup-community-guide/readme.txt

+- Page structure
+- How to add page/remove/modify
+- Where are the relevant theme files
+- What plugins you need
+- What fields do you need - Export fields.
+- Dependencies - Map, where can someone go to get the map.
+- Aware of wordpress admin-stuff, ie uploading images.

 === Startup Guide ===
 Contributors: Emily, CharDale, Rachel, Skyler
-Tags: black, blue, gray, pink, purple, white, yellow, dark, light, two-columns, left-sidebar, fixed-layout, responsive-layout, accessibility-ready, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, microformats, post-formats, rtl-language-support, sticky-post, threaded-comments, translation-ready
+Tags: blue, pink, white, grey, two-columns, responsive-layout, custom-header, custom-menu.
 Requires at least: 4.1
 Tested up to: 4.1
 Stable tag: 4.1